The world has had only one agreed upon file system standard from about the mid-1980s. It is based on the POSIX (Portable Operating System Interface).

 • createPurchaseOrder(string CustomerID, string PurchaseOrderID)

-We do not have a lot of POSIX file systems that scale today to 10s of PB and billions of files.
+We do not have a lot of POSIX file systems that scale today to tens of PBs and billions of files.
 There are three file systems in production with a parallel namespace (Gluster, PAN-FS, Lustre, and GPFS) and a new entry called Ceph.